 and it is now titled Think Global, Shoot Local.
 This lecture explores the advantages of shooting in

 your local area, whether it be your backyard, your city block, state parks, or your state.
-The new lecture
+It has been

 12-31-19.
 The last shot of the year taken on New Year's Eve from Elizabeth Park

 in Hartford.
 This image was originally an 8x24 pano, but center-cropped to fit on the home page.
 There are

 two fireworks displays this night; one at 6pm and the other at midnight.
 Given that I'll probably be asleep

 at midnight, this was taken at the earlier show with a Nikon 80-400/5.6 at 270mm on a tripod.

 12-02-19.
 Although we have experienced our first snowfall in Connecticut, I'm not

 ready yet to let go of Autumn.
 This new home page image was taken of a tree across from my house.
 It is an